Cadillac V series: CT4-V

 Taking over the lead from the ATS, the CT4-V features 2.7L dual-volute high-output engine 4-inline turbo engine, generating 325 hp and 380 lbft.
 The CT4-V includes Magnetic Ride Control and Brembo brakes as standard.
 The same "V-Mode" button available in the CT5-V is also found in the CT4-V.

 CT5-V Blackwing and CT4-V Blackwing

 The 2022 CT5-V Blackwing was announced in February 2021 to have a 6.2 liter supercharged 668 hp pushrod V-8 engine.
 The 2022 CT4-V Blackwing was announced at the same time, with a 472 hp twin-turbo 3.6 liter V6.
+The 2023 CT5-V Blackwing currently has a hand-built 6.2 liter supercharged 668-horsepower V-8 engine, built in The Performance Build Center at General Motors Corvette Bowling Green, Ky Assembly Plant.

 Escalade-V

 A high-performance version of the full-sized Cadillac Escalade SUV, the Escalade-V, was announced in late January 2022 for the 2023 model year.
-The Escalade-V is expected to have a supercharged LT4 V-8, also used to power the CT5-V Blackwing sedan.
-More details will be released in the Spring of 2022 and the car will start arriving on dealerships in the second half of 2022.
+The Escalade-V is expected to have a supercharged LT4 V-8, also used to power the CT5-V Blackwing sedan, both being hand built in the Performance Build Center at General Motors Corvette Assembly Plant in Bowling Green, Ky.
+More details will be released in the spring of 2022 and the car will start arriving on dealerships in the second half of 2022.